-In addition to a successful career in photojournalism, Tarver has distinguished himself in the field of fine art photography.
-A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants from the National Endowment for the Arts through BLAC Inc. in Oklahoma City, the Pennsylvania Council on the Arts, and two Independence Foundation Fellowships.
-He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an alumni of the Center For Emerging Visual Artists.
+Tarver has distinguished himself in the field of fine art photography.
+A recipient of Guggenheim and Pew Fellowships, he has also received grants and funding from the National Endowment for the Humanities, the Pennsylvania Council on the Arts, and two Independence Foundation Fellowships.
+He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is a Fellow of the Center for Emerging Visual Artists.
+He is a former trustee of the TILT Center for the Contemporary Image and now serves on its advisory council.

-Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions and is included in many private, corporate, and museum collections, including the Philadelphia Museum of Art, the State Museum of Pennsylvania in Harrisburg, Oklahoma Museum of History, Studio Museum in Harlem, and the National Museum of American Art of the Smithsonian Institution in Washington DC.
-His work is represented by Robin Rice Gallery in New York, Soho-Myriad in Atlanta, Georgia, and Grand Image in Seattle, Washington.
+Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions.
+It is included in many private, corporate, and museum collections, including the National Museum of American Art of the Smithsonian Institution in Washington DC, the Philadelphia Museum of Art, The Studio Museum in Harlem, the State Museum of Pennsylvania in Harrisburg, Oklahoma History Center, and many other corporate and private collections.
+His work is represented by the Robin Rice Gallery in New York and Grand Image in Seattle.

 Born in Fort Gibson, Oklahoma